 Bomb Pop Shots Variations: As we mentioned above, you can substitute some vodka cooler for the vodka / sprite combo – or you can try raspberry vodka with sweet and sour mix.

 If you’ve done everything right to this point, you should have some lovely bomb pop shots to enjoy.
-If you didn’t get the layering right, you’ll have something that still tastes like bomb pop shots but more like when your brother made you eat the whole thing at once.
+If you didn’t get the layering right, you’ll have something that still tastes like bomb pop shots but more like when your brother made you eat the whole thing in one freezing go.